kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 # Entra ID / Azure AD compatability proposal

 A proposal has been made by [SerNET](https://www.sernet.com/) that they wish to invest in the building of an Entra ID / Azure AD compatible IDM service.
-This may be initially supported be EU grant funding.
+This may be initially supported by EU grant funding.

 David Mulder, the creator of the [himmelblau](https://github.com/himmelblau-idm/) project has proposed that Kanidm could be the IDM service backend, where an Entra ID compatible authentication module would be added.